angoca/db2-index/Home.md

 * Pricing
   * Compare the distributed DB2 10.5 database servers.
 DeveloperWorks.
 Amyris Rada and Roman Melnyk.
 2015.
 Article - https://www.ibm.com/developerworks/data/library/techarticle/dm-1311db2compare/index.html
 * Primary key
+  * How to get primary key of a table from DB2.
+With Data.
+Shiji Pan.
+2013.
+Blog - https://www.withdata.com/blog/db2/how-to-get-primary-key-of-a-table-from-db2.html
   * Easy to identify: Does the table have a primary key?.
 Data Henrik: IT, Life, DB2, and more.
 Henrik Loeser.
 2016.
 Blog - http://blog.4loeser.net/2016/10/easy-to-identify-does-table-have.html
 * Primary log
   * Please check the Log entry.